 - Post an ad/adoption profile on our Community Pets page by clicking here.

-- Ask local veterinarians if you can post signs in their clinics
+- Ask local veterinarians or pet-related businesses if you can post signs in their clinics

 3. Surrendering Your Pet to the Jacksonville Humane Society

-On October 1, 2005, the Jacksonville Humane Society became a limited admission organization.
-Since we do not euthanize animals to make room for others, our space is almost always at or above capacity.
-In order to maintain a safe and healthy environment for our animals, staff and visitors, we must follow a structured admissions process.
+JHS does not euthanize animals to make room for others, our space is almost always at or above capacity.
 Therefore, we cannot accept walk-ins or drop-offs; pets are admitted by appointment only.
 If you can no longer care for your pet, have attempted to rehome your pet on your own and would like to discuss the possibilities of surrendering it to the Jacksonville Humane Society for adoption, please follow the steps of our admissions process:

 » Call to schedule an admissions appointment